 Equally interesting is the film’s sound design.
 The usage of howling sound of the wind amidst the huge boulders, or the Sanskrit mantras that resonate at Venkatasubbaiyya’s parental house, or the simple sound of the string movement of the tampura or the multi layered voices of children learning music employed in the various music classes when Venkatasubbaiyya goes in search of a new teacher – all stand out.

 But there are a few questions.
-The excessive usage of the zoom lens in the film seems to be having a déjà vu effect and gives it a dated look.
+The excessive usage of the zoom lens in the film has more of a déjà vu effect and gives it a dated look.
 An important plot point where Venkatasubbaiyya mortgages the two musical ragas to the moneylender is communicated by just a single voice bite.
 Did this need more screen time?
 It is also not clear as to why Chandrasaani was drowning in the pond, the night Venkatasubbaiyya saves her.
 In the later part of the film, after developing the Venkatasubbaiyya-Chandrasaani love angle in great detail, why is Chandrasaani completely forgotten?
 After she helps the mortgage gets released, her utility seems to be over for both Venkatasubbaiyya and the filmmaker.
 These issues throw you off a bit, but I would like to assume that these are deliberate acts and omissions.

 Hamsageethe is a film about a classical singer who liked to live on his own terms.
 He is an outcaste, a rebel who appears to be different from the rest of the society.
 Like the mainstream cinema, the Kannada New Wave too did create some of its own stereotypes – the isolated eccentric artist is one among them.
 When Hamsageethe first got released, a lot of us did get drawn into this stereotype.
 Half a lifetime is what it has taken to know that it was just that – a stereotype, albeit a fresh one during its times.